etiennegagnier-devweb/made-in-canada/README.md

 Data is stored securely on Supabase servers.
 We do not sell or share personal information with third parties.

 ## Contact
-For privacy concerns, contact: [Your Email]
+For privacy concerns, contact: devweb@etiennegagnier.ca